iagoViotti/creative-coder-domestika-course/README.md

 2. Navigate to the project directory using the command line or terminal<br />

-3. Open the `index.html` file in your web browser to view the project

 ## Tech Stack

 This project was built using the following tech stack: